The Sarn farmers

-We’re building three new farms at Sarn in Powys
+We have built three new farms at Sarn in Powys

-We're responding to new demand for fresh food in local communities, in Powys schools and in nearby cities.
+We are responding to new demand for fresh food in local communities, in Powys schools and in nearby cities.

-We're using 36 acres of Powys County Council farmland to create three new opportunities for new entrants.
+We used 36 acres of Powys County Council farmland to create three new opportunities for new entrants.

 The partners in this innovative project include Powys County Council (providing the land), Social Farms and Gardens, Shared Assets, Landworkers’ Alliance, Cultivate, Nature Friendly Farming Network, Lantra, Black Mountains College, Ecological Land Cooperative, Eco Dyfi and Gwlad Consortium.